 When special needs children turn 18, they are considered adults and their parents may need a guardianship to make decisions for them.
 In these cases, you cannot set up powers of attorney because the child does not have the capacity to understand the documents.
 Parents or loved ones will need to establish a guardianship instead.

 As legal guardians of their adult child, parents can make decisions involving issues such as:

 - Health care

 - Legal matters

 In addition, under the Health Insurance Portability and Accountability Act (HIPAA), parents need to be legal guardians to discuss their adult child’s medical information with doctors.

-Attorney Brooke B. McMorrow can also serve in a temporary and limited guardianship capacity to transfer funds on behalf of a minor who receives funds as a beneficiary.
-She receives the funds, opens the account and deposits the money on the minor's behalf.
+Our attorneys can also serve in a temporary and limited guardianship capacity to transfer funds on behalf of a minor who receives funds as a beneficiary.
+We receive the funds, open the account and deposit the money on the minor’s behalf.